 Some communities, urban or rural, incorporated or unincorporated, may qualify as "disadvantaged" with regards to meeting federal and state wastewater regulations.
 The DNR rules that implement the 2011 disadvantaged community legislation became effective on January 16, 2013.
 This rule implements Iowa Code 455B.199B as modified by Senate File 407 (SF407).
 The code section and senate file establish criteria for DNR to use when determining if ratepayers or a community will experience substantial and widespread economic and social impact and qualify as disadvantaged as a result of complying with wastewater regulations.
 Please see the links below for more information on how to qualify as a disadvantaged community.

-For more information regarding how to qualify for disadvantaged status, please contact Courtney Cswercko at email@example.com.
+For more information regarding disadvantaged community qualification, please contact Courtney Cswercko at firstname.lastname@example.org.